sobhandev2003/Celebal_Assignment2_TodoWeb/README.md

    - **Today's Tasks**: View tasks that are due today.

 3. **Sort by Due Date**
-   -  Sort tasks in ascending order based on their due dates and adding time.
+   -  Sort tasks in ascending order based on their due dates or adding time.

 4. **Search Functionality**